We use cookies on our website. A cookie is a small piece of data that a website stores on the visitor’s computer or mobile device.

 Europa Analytics is the corporate service, which monitors and evaluates the effectiveness and efficiency of the EDPS and the European Commission websites as well as the other websites the Commission data centre hosts.

 It uses an open-source analytics platform, Matomo (formerly Piwik), fully controlled by the European Commission.
 This platform enables the protection of end-user personal data thanks to features such as IP address de-identification.
-On top of that, the EDPS has created a feature to manage users’ consent to the collection of users’ browsing experience for anonymised statistics.
+On top of that, the EDPS has created a feature to manage users’ consent to the collection of users’ browsing experience for aggregated statistics.

 Europa Analytics is configured to use the second level domain europa.eu (used by the websites of European institutions) and to store first-party cookies.